steven-exarcos/pass-documentation/developer-documentation/data-loaders/nihms-loader.md

 Optionally as a last step, setting up the [NIH Manuscript Submission](https://www.nihms.nih.gov) account would enable seeing which submissions have been made and how far along they are in the process.
 Once a submission makes its way through this process it appears in the PubMed Central data.
 This can be useful when troubleshooting records that you might expect to be in the PubMed Central data.

 ## Related Information

+The resources below will assist in setting up the accounts required to run the NIHMS Loader and understanding the submission process.

 - PubMed Central Resources
   - [PACM Guide](https://www.ncbi.nlm.nih.gov/pmc/utils/pacm/static/pacm-user-guide.pdf)